What are some motivation ideas for employees who are burned out?

 Identify the Needs of Your Employees

 When I’ve had to motivate employees who feel burned out, I’ve found that it’s important to first be aware of the potential reasons for their burnout.
 Sometimes it’s a workload issue, and sometimes it’s just the nature of their role.
+If your employee monitoring system shows that your employees are overworked, you may need to make some adjustments to boost their productivity without sacrificing their well-being.

 Once I’ve identified those reasons, I try to come up with solutions that will help them overcome those challenges and bring them back into the fold.
 If it’s a workload issue, for example, there are things like delegating tasks or using tools like automation software to help them manage their time more effectively.